 In maths we will be learning about:

-All aspects will be taught in line with the new curriculum with an increased focus on reasoning and problem solving, as well as teaching mental and written methods and strategies.
+All aspects will be taught with an increased focus on reasoning and problem solving, as well as teaching mental and written methods and strategies.

-Birch children will be given one piece of English and one piece of maths work that will either develop or consolidate our learning in class.
+This work will be from the CGP targeted question books.
+The work will either develop or consolidate our learning in class.
 They should spend at least 20-30 minutes completing it to the best of their ability.
 They will also get a longer project linked to our topic, which will be due in during the last week of term.
 They could spend a little bit of time each week, or complete the whole project in one week.
-Completed work should be handed in every Wednesday morning and their book will be returned on the same day.
+Completed work should be handed in every Monday and will be returned by Tuesday.